atatus/atatus-java-agent/apm-agent-plugins/apm-api-plugin/README.md

 The consequence is that neither the API nor the agent can access each other's classes.

-That's why yhe API module (`apm-agent-api`) users declare a dependency on is implemented as a noop.
+That's why yhe API module (`atatus-agent-api`) users declare a dependency on is implemented as a noop.

 If the agent is active (`-javaagent` JVM flag set),